Moving to Brazil

 Brazil has a rich biodiversity, a fun-loving culture and amazing sceneries for those looking for a different way of life.
 One thing is for sure – if you are moving to Brazil permanently, you will enjoy great food, will immerse yourself in a new culture and lifestyle and will see some of the most stunning landscapes in the world.

-If you have made the decision to move to Brazil your mind is likely racing at a million miles per hour as you try and get your affairs in order.
-More often than not one of the biggest stresses is figuring out how to transport your belongings.
+If you have made the decision to move to Brazil, you may feel overwhelmed as you try and get your affairs in order.
+More often than not one of the biggest stresses when moving abroad is figuring out how to transport your belongings.

-No item is too big or small for the team here at Britannia International Movers.
-However, you may be interested in some of our alternative services to help make your move easier.
-Packing, insurance and pet transport are all additional service options that we offer our clients.
-After all, is it really home without your pet dog or cat?
-Probably not.
+No item is too big or small for the team here at Britannia.
+You may be interested in some of our additional services to help make your move easier.
+Packing, insurance and pet transport are all additional options that we offer our clients.

 Whatever services you require, we are ready to sit down and chat about even the minor details to help make sure you are completely prepared for your move.

 Expats, in order to enter Brazil, will need a valid passport that has an expiry date longer than six months.
 A visa will also be required.
 Those who are visiting Brazil as a tourist, or on business, can obtain a visa on arrival into Brazil that lasts for up to 90 days.
-If you are moving to Brazil you will need to secure a different visa from a Brazilian embassy or consulate in your home country.
-However, Britannia International Movers are more than equipped to help you with the visa process too.
+If you are moving to Brazil, you will need to secure a different visa from a Brazilian embassy or consulate in your home country.
+However, Britannia is able to help you with the visa process too.

 Migrants into Brazil will often opt for one of the following two visas:

-• Work visa – any foreigner wanting to work in Brazil must have this visa or Brazilian residency.
-You should have a job secured before your move to apply for this visa as your employer will submit the work permit application on your half.
+- Work visa – any foreigner wanting to work in Brazil must have this visa or Brazilian residency.
+You should have a job secured before your move to apply for this visa as your employer will submit the work permit application on your behalf.

 Living in Brazil